MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 #endif
 ```

-If the access status should be `(status == QRCodeWatcherAccessStatus::Allowed)`.
+The access status should be `(status == QRCodeWatcherAccessStatus::Allowed)`.

-If the user denies, then the feature will return the access denied when you start the QRTracking.
+If access is denied, then the feature will return access denied when you start the `QRTracking`.

 This API should be called before you construct the `QRCodeWatcher` object.

-### How to make QR Code Tracking Feature work on HoloLens 2 devices (Supported min version 19h1 builds)
+If you're running the project from Unity, you also need to ensure that you're calling from the UI thread.
+Otherwise, the API will always return denied.
+For more information, see [AppCallbacks class](https://docs.unity3d.com/Manual/windowsstore-appcallbacks.html) in the Unity Manual.

-For QR Code tracking to work on HoloLens 2, you need to be on build 19H1 or later.
+### How to make QR Code Tracking Feature work on HoloLens 2 devices?

 QR tracking is automatic on HoloLens 2, and you'll need the "webcam" capability added to your app.